rickbingpan/ChIP-seq/README.md

 # Introduction
-ChIP-seq pipeline is a bioinformatics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-seq) data.
+ChIP-Seq pipeline is a bioinformatics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-Seq) data.

 The rawdata for the pipeline testing is histone and transcription factor IP experiments from ([GEO: GSE189563](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE189563)).

-The pipeline is designed to process QC, mapping, calling peak, ChIPQC, chromHMM for ChIP-seq data. overview of ChIP-seq pipeline:
+The pipeline is designed to process QC, mapping, calling peak, ChIPQC, chromHMM for ChIP-Seq data. overview of ChIP-Seq pipeline:

 ![peak pipeline](https://github.com/rickbingpan/ChIP-seq/assets/92712179/47ae80d5-bfa5-4953-895f-d3f541a67050)
 # Installation